-In the recent past, videoconferencing was a low-key background kind of tech, used for specialized remote global workplaces, home-based employees, or chats between far-flung friends and family.
-Today, we can add “pandemic” to the list of reasons why folks may be considering videoconferencing as a major form of both business and personal communication.
+In the past, videoconferencing was a low-key background kind of tech, used for specialized remote global workplaces, home-based employees, or chats between far-flung friends and family.
+Today, the pandemic remains front and center in the videoconferencing realm for both business and personal communication.

 The apps below facilitate mobile face-to-face meetings, accompanied by chat, screen sharing, and other business-oriented features.
 If you need a more family-style chat app or have a small business, check out our selection of mobile video chat apps.